 Recipes for the Perfect Restaurant Menu Design!

 A menu is not merely an informational list of the delicacies available in a restaurant.
-Though providing information is its primary motive, this list of choices can be an integral part of the brand identity of a restaurant.
+Though providing information is our incentive, this list of choices can be essential of the identity of a restaurant.
 Quite unsurprisingly, most serious restaurateurs place great emphasis on a flawless restaurant menu design.
 Here are five basic menu tips to remember in the process of creating or re-designing a menu card.

 Restaurant menu design inspiration